rixiobarrios/express-tdd/readme.md

     > One thing to keep in mind when using NPM to run tests (really running anything with NPM scripts for that matter) is that NPM will prefer local node modules over globally installed modules.
 If something has not been installed properly locally this could lead to [differing behavior](https://stackoverflow.com/a/28666483) between running `mocha` and `npm test`.
 3. Run `npm test`.
 Now we can run it locally from our projects without having to install it globally on our machines, and manage another globally installed package.

+> A new alternative that `npm` has introduced is `npx`. `npx` executes whatever command you put after it, first looking in your `node_modules` directory.
+If it doesn't exist in `node_modules` then it is installed locally.

+> So you can also run `npx mocha` and it will execute `node_modules/.bin/mocha` for you.

 You will know the test successfully ran when if get an output looking like this...

 ![CLI Screenshot](./images/Screen_Shot_2015_08_12_at_12_17_01.png)

 This test is passing!

+If you get an error like `ECONNREFUSED` make sure your express server is running.

 ### Test Blocks